-The Air District was required to operate a core PAMS site at our NCore location beginning June 2021.
-EPA approved a waiver for the Air District to fulfill this requirement at the Livermore site rather than the San Jose - Jackson site since the Livermore site is critical for regional ozone modeling in the Bay Area.
-PAMS measurements were originally planned to start in the fall of 2021.
-However, full implementation of PAMS monitoring at the Livermore - Rincon site was delayed due to maintenance issues at the site, pandemic-related construction delays and material shortages, and relocation of monitoring operations to the new Livermore - Portola location.
-PAMS monitoring is expected to begin by September 2022 at the Livermore - Portola site.
+The Air District is required to operate a core PAMS site beginning June 2021.
+Typically core PAMS monitoring is required to be located at the NCore site, however EPA approved a waiver for the Air District to fulfill this requirement at the Livermore site rather than the San Jose - Jackson NCore site since the Livermore site is critical for regional ozone modeling in the Bay Area.
+However, PAMS monitoring at the Livermore - Rincon site was delayed due to maintenance issues at the site, pandemic-related construction delays and material shortages, and relocation of monitoring operations to the new Livermore - Portola location.
+With the exception of meteorology, PAMS monitoring for most additional parameters will begin on June 1, 2023.
+Due to construction delays, we anticipate meteorology monitoring to begin on June 1, 2024.

-Napa Valley College Site Relocation
+Napa Site Relocation